 Lifebeat: Music Fights HIV/AIDS and the MTV Staying Alive Foundation join forces to create the interactive art installation The Arches of Hope, in the lobby of the OUT Hotel in New York City.
 Designed by architect Antonio Pio Saracino, the installation consists of three 10-foot-tall arches representing three decades of HIV/AIDS.
 (2013)

-A $17 million settlement is awarded in a federal class action lawsuit against Aetna after the insurer’s mailing revealed HV information of approximately 12,000 customers in at least 23 states.
+Health insurer Aetna agrees to pay $17 million to plaintiffs in a federal class-action lawsuit after one of its mailers revealed the HIV-positive status of approximately 12,000 customers in at least 23 states.
 (2018)

 JANUARY 18